Dallas Cowboys an onside kick recovery away from being 0-3

 The Cowboys talked during the week about making things simpler defensively to aid the execution, but those measures didn't help.

 Troubling trend: It was all smiles after the Cowboys recovered an onside kick against the Falcons in Week 2, but it masked two failed fake punts and an ill-timed kick return by Dallas that led to poor field position.
-Against Seattle, Tony Pollard mishandled a kickoff, Greg Zuerlein had one point after attempt hit the upright and another get deflected.
-The Cowboys also had to take a delay of game penalty for only having 10 men on the field.
+Against Seattle, Tony Pollard mishandled a kickoff, and Greg Zuerlein had one point-after attempt hit the upright and another get deflected.
+The Cowboys also had to take a delay of game penalty for having only 10 men on the field.
 This trend of mishaps cannot continue.